payneio/wild-cloud/docs/guides/converting-helm-charts.md

-# Converting Helm Charts to Wild-Cloud Kustomize definitions
+# Converting Helm Charts to Wild Cloud Kustomize definitions

 _(This guide is a work in progress)_